ncatlab/nlab-content/pages/9/0/9/8/18909/content.md

 Bishop rejected the usual notion of pointwise [[continuous function]] (and more generally [[topological spaces]]) as inadequate for analysis and instead defined a "continuous function" (from $\mathbb{R}$ to $\mathbb{R}$) to be "locally uniformly continuous".
 However, there is some confusion about this definition diagnosed by [Waaldijk](#Waaldijk).
 In particular, the two books _FCA_ and _CA_ use different definitions, which can be reconciled only using the [[fan theorem]] (which Bishop rejected).
 There is a similar problem with the notion of [[locally compact space]].
 In fact, Waaldijk showed more strongly that if there is *any* notion of "kontinuous" function between subsets of $\mathbb{R}$ which is (1) closed under composition, (2) specializes on closed intervals to uniformly continuous functions, and (3) includes $f(x)= \frac{1}{x}$, then the fan theorem holds.
 This seems quite damaging to the prospect of a treatment of analysis as Bishop envisioned it.

 A more modern perspective is to use [[locale]] theory (or the predicative variant [[formal topologies]]) instead.
 [Palmgren](#Palmgren03) shows that the continuous endomaps of the [[locale of real numbers]] $\mathbb{R}$ coincide with Bishop's locally uniformly continuous functions, whereas for spaces other than $\mathbb{R}$ itself locale maps are better-behaved than Bishops': in particular, they are of course closed under composition, and they contain inversion (suitably interpreted).
 Similarly, locally compact spaces and measure theory are arguably better done with locales than spaces.
+In particular, see [[localic completion]] and the references below.

 Alternatively, one can consider sheaves over the localic unit interval to model the [[fan theorem]].
 This approach is pushed even further in [[continuous truth]].

 ## References

+Books about or using Bishop's constructive mathematics include:

 * [[Errett Bishop]], _[[Foundations of Constructive Analysis]]_ (1967), the work which made him famous in the foundations of mathematics circles;